BrunoBonacci/mulog/doc/custom-publishers.md

 If you are building a general purpose publisher it is a good idea to provide the ability to take a general transformation which can be applied to the events.
-This can be very useful for filtering which events you which to send to a specific publisher or for performing simple event transformations.
+This can be very useful for filtering which events you wish to send to a specific publisher or for performing simple event transformations.
 For example, the transformation could be used to anonymize some sensitive fields which you might not want to see in one destination.
 Sometimes it is useful to filter noisy events out and get only the events you are interested into a particular publisher.

-All the built-in publisher support custom transformation via the `:transform` configuration.
+All the built-in publishers support custom transformation via the `:transform` configuration.

 If you are implementing a Publisher, consider adding the support as